Wine Tasting Sonoma Style – Choosing Wineries, Tasting Rooms, and Vineyards for a Wine Tasting Weekend in Sonoma

 Try to plan convenient routes, and pick wine tasting rooms within relative proximity.
 When making reservations or plans, leave ample time to enjoy the wine and ambience at each stop.
 After all, that’s the whole point of a wine country weekend!

-The majority of wineries open around 10:00 or 11:00am and stop tastings between 4:00 and 6:00pm.
+Sonoma wineries open around 10:00 or 11:00am and stop tastings between 4:00 and 6:00pm.
 Some of them have live music or other events in the afternoons, so if that interests you, you should factor this in when mapping out your itinerary.
+But since the lockdown, many Sonoma wineries have limited capacity and schedule their wine tastings by appointment only, so make sure and check in advance.

 Do some research to make sure the wine tasting rooms on your tour can accommodate your party.
 Some boutique wineries can’t accommodate large groups, and even big commercial wineries will probably want advance notice if your party is on the larger side.

-Some wine tasting rooms happily accept children and dogs into the mix, but not all of them do.
-If your party includes tots or terriers, it’s important to confirm if they will be allowed to avoid any snags in your Sonoma wine tasting weekend.
+Some wine-tasting rooms accommodate children, and some wineries are dog-friendly, but not all of them do.
+If your party includes tots or terriers, it’s important to confirm if they will be allowed to avoid any snags in your weekend.
+Guided tastings at small wineries are intimate, and arriving late with kids or unsocialized dogs can disturb the wine-tasting experience for the entire group.
+Get there early so you can settle in.

 4. Designate a driver